holgerd77/django-dynamic-scraper/docs/getting_started.rst

 * If provided the DDS scraper is then scraping the url from this item summary block leading to a detail page of the item providing more information to scrape
-* All the real item attributes (like a title, a description, a date or an image) are then scraped either from within the item summary block on the overview page or from the detail page of the item.
+* All the real item attributes (like a title, a description, a date or an image) are then scraped either from within the item summary block on the overview page or from a detail page of the item.
 This can be defined later when creating the scraper itself.

 To define which of the scraped obj attributes are just simple standard attributes to be scraped, which one